Writing thesis in the Working group Floodplain ecology

 Evaluating the performance of past land use change scenarios

 The scenario method is used extensively in environmental change assessments, including in the development of alternative projections of land use change.
 One of the earlier such studies (Ewert et al., 2005; Rounsevell et al., 2005; Rounsevell et al, 2006) used the year 2000 as a baseline and projected European land use change (EU15 at the time) for time slices to the end of the 21st Century.
 This means that we now have nearly 20 years of observed land use change time series against which to evaluate the performance of these early scenarios.
 An evaluation is useful in that it provides insights into how land use change models performed, but also to better understand how the drivers of land use change played out in practice.
 This study will evaluate the performance of these earlier land use change scenarios against the actual land use change since the year 2000, as well as exploring whether the assumptions about the trends in critical land use change drivers (economy, population, social preferences, technology, …) were correct.
-Contact: Prof. Mark Rounsevell (mark rounsevell ∂does-not-exist.kit edu)
+Contact: Prof. Mark Rounsevell (mark rounsevell) ∂ kit edu

 References